 Frequently Asked Questions

+Spaying is the name of the procedure for female pets.
 Neutering generally refers to the procedure for male pets.
-In both cases
+In both cases, the operation is performed while the pet is under anesthesia.

 Do I need to make an appointment to have my pet spayed or neutered?

 Yes, appointments are necessary for surgery.
-Call us at 661-831-6000 to schedule your appointment.
+You may schedule your appointment online by clicking here.

 Are there income restrictions to use your clinic?